scottw/solid-mvc-perl/README.md

 Other aspects of the application such as updating tickets are left as an exercise.

+## A note about the implementations

+I have included all of the model code necessary to run each example inside the application itself.
+These models would normally be broken out as separate files and then included dynamically at runtime or installed as part of a build process.
+Anytime you see an open curly-brace followed by a package declaration, that would be otherwise put into its own file and loaded using `require`.

 ## [maint-v1](maint-v1)

 This is a naïve implementation that violates all SOLID principles.